 - Recognition at the college Honors Day Ceremony

-Students must complete one of the following course sequences: FLF 101 and 102, FLG 101 and 102, FLH 101 and 102, or FLS 101 and 102 (elementary French, German, Hebrew, Spanish or equivalent.)
-Students with sufficient training in foreign languages may fulfill this requirement by appropriately passing the foreign language placement exam, administered by the Department of Foreign Languages.
-Students who complete a university-approved language program abroad will fulfill both the foreign languages and the study abroad requirements.
+Students must complete one of the following course sequences: WLC 101 and 102, WLF 101 and 102, WLG 101 and 102, WLH 101 and 102, or WLS 101 and 102 (elementary Chinese, French, German, Hebrew, Spanish or equivalent.)
+Students with sufficient training in world languages may fulfill this requirement by appropriately passing the world language placement exam, administered by the Department of World Languages.
+Students who complete a university-approved language program abroad will fulfill both the world languages and the study abroad requirements.